“Everyone dreads the whiteboard interview,” said Kristen Thayer.

 Thayer, a former educator turned Xbox software engineer, is referring to a common part of technology company interviews: candidates are given a coding or troubleshooting task, a whiteboard, and a marker and then asked to solve the problem in real time, in front of the interviewer.

 Though she was anxious about the whiteboard, Thayer was prepared for it.
-She’d just graduated from Kal Academy, a nonprofit coding academy for women and minorities and the brainchild of Microsoft employee Kal Viswanathan— who started as a HoloLens engineer and now works in Dynamics 365 for Talent.
+She’d just graduated from Kal Academy, a nonprofit coding academy for women and the brainchild of Microsoft employee Kal Viswanathan— who started as a HoloLens engineer and now works in Dynamics 365 for Talent.

 “Kal doesn’t just teach you to code,” said Thayer.
 “She wants women to actually be in the field with jobs, so she also has this interviewing class.
 Her advice: ‘First, don’t stress.
 Second, solve the problem.
 Be confident.'”